-American citizens travelling to Scotland, England, Wales or Northern Ireland do not require a visa, but will need a valid passport.
-Before you land in the UK, you will be asked to fill out a landing card with your name, date of birth, gender, nationality, occupation and the address where you will be staying in London.
+American citizens traveling to Scotland, England, Wales, or Northern Ireland do not require a visa but will need a valid passport.
+Before you land in the UK, you'll be asked to fill out a landing card with your name, date of birth, gender, nationality, occupation, and the address where you'll be staying in London.

 Canadians have to present a valid passport to enter the United Kingdom.
 A visa is not required for stays of six months or less.

-If you are travelling as a tourist for up to six months, you do not require a visa.
+If you're traveling as a tourist for up to six months, you do not require a visa.
 However, you will need to show a valid passport.

 Citizens of counties that do not need a visa

-Citizens of the following countries do not need a visa for visits of up to six months to Scotland and the rest of the UK, but you will need a valid passport.
+Citizens of the following countries do not need a visa for visits of up to six months to Scotland and the rest of the UK, but you'll need a valid passport.

 Citizens of countries that need a visa

 Citizens from China, Jamaica, India, and South Africa will need a visa to travel to the UK.
 We recommend going to the British Embassy of your country for more information.

 Since Brexit, European citizens now need to carry their valid passport with them in order to travel to Edinburgh.